dzzh/RIBs-wiki/iOS-Tutorial-4.md

     UrlHandler
 ```

-To handle a url we need to pass it to the `LaunchGameWorkflow`, and subscribe to the workflow.
-We can do that, since `LaunchGameWorkflow`'s `ActionableItem` is `RootActionableItem`, and `RootInteractor` conforms to this protocol.
+To be able to start handling an URL, we'll pass it to the `LaunchGameWorkflow`, and subscribe to the workflow.
+We can do this as `LaunchGameWorkflow`'s `ActionableItem` is `RootActionableItem`, and `RootInteractor` conforms to this protocol.

 ```swift
 // MARK: - UrlHandler